 The District's Industrial Water System is separate and distinct from its Domestic Water System.
 From the early 1960s to the 1990s, the District also provided untreated surface water to two industrial customers (pulp mills).
 This Industrial Water System is capable of supplying 60 MGD of untreated water.
-However, one of the larger pulp mills closed down in the 1990s and the last pulp mill unexpectedly ceased operation in 2009.
+The larger pulp mill closed down in the 1990s and the last pulp mill ceased operation in 2009.
 With no existing industrial customer, the District has an opportunity to support future water supply needs.